uconneeb/evolution/biblio.md

 **Boag and Grant 1981.** [Intense natural selection in a population of Darwin's finches (Geospizinae) in the Galapagos](https://doi.org/10.1126/science.214.4516.82) Science 214:82-85.

+**Bonin et al. 2006.** [Explorative genome scan to detect candidate loci for adaptation along a gradient of altitude in the common frog (_Rana temporaria_).](https://doi.org/10.1093/molbev/msj087) Molecular Biology and Evolution 23:773-783.

 **Cameron 1987.** The upside-down cladogram: problems in manuscript affiliation.
 Chapter 12, pp. 227-242, in Hoenigswald, H. M., and L. F. Wiener (eds.), Biological metaphor and cladistic classification: an interdisciplinary approach.
 University of Pennsylvania, Philadelphia.

 **Cody and Overton 1996.** [Short-term evolution of reduced dispersal in island plant populations.](https://doi.org/10.2307/2261699) Journal of Ecology 84:53-61.